compono/idibu-api/README.md

 2. [idibu webservices](https://github.com/oneworldmarket/idibu-api/tree/master/webservices) - where you are welcome to try to get all the info you need about applicants, posted jobs, users, quotas...
 Basically build your own multiposting system!
 3. [UPP](https://github.com/oneworldmarket/idibu-api/blob/master/UPP) - Universal Partner Page integration - basically a "plug and play" multiposting system.
 4. [idibu whitelabel](https://github.com/oneworldmarket/idibu-api/tree/master/whitelabel) - Provide your clients with multiposting services with no developement what so ever!

+Please note that these applets are designed for the clasic idibu platform (often refered as "idibu V2).
+The newest idibu version (also known as idibu V3) is compatible in some instances with those APIs, however the newest platform's API docs can be found [here](https://github.com/oneworldmarket/idibu-v3-api).